PHP syntax and semantics: Scalar types

 PHP supports four scalar types: bool, int, float, string.

 Boolean

 PHP has a native Boolean type, named "bool", similar to the native Boolean types in Java and C++.
 Using the Boolean type conversion rules, non-zero values are interpreted as true and zero as false, as in Perl.

 Both constants true and false are case-insensitive.

 Integer

 PHP stores whole numbers in a platform-dependent range.
 This range is typically that of 32-bit or 64-bit signed integers.
-Integer variables can be assigned using decimal (positive and negative), octal and hexadecimal notations.
+Integer variables can be assigned using decimal (positive and negative), octal, hexadecimal, and binary notations.